Corey Coleman: College career

 After redshirting in 2012, Coleman started 10 of 13 games as a redshirt freshman in 2013.
 For the season, he had 35 receptions for 527 yards and two touchdowns.
 Coleman missed the first three games of his sophomore season due to a hamstring injury.
 In his first game back he had 12 receptions for 154 yards and a touchdown.
 Overall, he appeared in 10 games and recorded 64 receptions for 1,119 yards and 11 touchdowns.
 During the second game of his junior year in 2015, Coleman set the school record with four touchdown receptions in a single game.
 Coleman finished the year with 74 catches, 1,363 yards an 18.4 yard average per catch, and 20 touchdowns.
-Coleman capped off the year by winning the 2015 Fred Biletnikoff Award for the nation's best wide receiver.
+Coleman capped off the year by winning the 2015 Fred Biletnikoff Award for the season's outstanding college football receiver.
 On December 23, 2015, Coleman underwent a sports hernia surgery, causing him to miss the Russell Athletic Bowl.
-A few days following his surgery, he decided to forgo his senior year and enter the 2016 NFL Draft.
+A few days following his surgery, he decided to forgo his senior year and enter the 2016 NFL draft.